The Ultimate Guide to Hawaii’s Idyllic Island of Oahu

 5. Visit Oahu’s Best Beach – Lanikai Beach

-Located near the town of Kailua on Oahu’s windward coast, Lanikai Beach is widely considered Oahu’s best beach.
 With silky white sands and gentle turquoise seas, Lanikai rivals any beach I’ve seen in more far-flung South Pacific destinations.

 The calm waters of Lanikai Beach are perfect for watersports, swimming, or just lounging about on your favorite float.
+And for truly epic views from above, don’t miss the Lanikai Pillbox hike.

 6. Drive Oahu’s North Shore

-Less than an hour’s drive from the glitzy crowds of Waikiki Beach, Oahu’s laid-back North Shore is known for big waves, daredevil surfers and garlic shrimp served from a truck.
+Less than an hour’s drive from the glitzy crowds of Waikiki Beach, Oahu’s laid-back North Shore is known for big waves, daredevil surfers, and garlic shrimp served from a truck.

 Considered the surfing mecca of the world, every December the North Shore hosts 3 major surfing competitions known collectively as the Triple Crown of Surfing.
 In the summer months, this relaxed surfing community is a great place to escape the throngs in Waikiki.